 Simply put, online streaming services have cable TV providers beaten along the major factors including convenience, cost, and customer satisfaction.
 As more people switch to streaming services, the shows become more of a talking point, leaving those on cable TV as less watched and less discussed.
 It seems entirely foreseeable that cable TV will be all but gone by 2030.

-Questions for students: How has cable television changed American culture and society?
+Question for students (and subscribers): How has cable television changed American culture and society?
 Do you agree that cable television may be eclipsed by streaming services in the coming years?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!